Market Analysts see RLX Technology Inc. [RLX] gaining to $20. Time to buy?

 How has RLX stock performed recently?

-RLX Technology Inc. [RLX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.77.
+RLX Technology Inc. [RLX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.17.

 RLX Technology Inc. [RLX]: Deeper insight into the fundamentals